 There are many scholarships, grants, awards and fellowship opportunities available to undergraduate and graduate students in the Department of Geological and Environmental Sciences at Western Michigan University.
 Most of our departmental scholarships are made possible through endowments and gifts and are awarded as they become available.
 Graduate students are eligible to receive financial assistance in the form of teaching assistantships and research assistantships; these awards are limited in number and awarded on competitive basis.
 Additionally, the department awards travel grants to eligible students for attending seminars, presentations and research conferences.

 Departmental scholarships and awards

 Each spring, the Department of Geological and Environmental Sciences offers a variety of scholarships and awards to its undergraduate and graduate students.
-Following are the scholarships that are awarded on Friday, April 20, during our departmental awards banquet:
+The following scholarships will be awarded at the annual department banquet on Friday, April 23, 2021.

 - Advisory Council Field Camp Scholarship